tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 Make sure your've set the API key at the line `ForecastIO.api_key = 'YOUR_DARK_SKY_API_KEY'`.

-The proxy server is located in `web-proxy` folder of the demo.
-With Docker installed, it can be started by running:
+The proxy server code is in `web-proxy` folder of the demo.
+With Docker installed, starte the server by running:

 ~~~ bash
 $ ./bin/build